Games & Quizzes

 /kās/

-Container used to carry things, e.g. clothes.
+Example or instance of something.
 To find out about a place, as in planning to steal.

 The word "affairs" is a countable noun.